 For 10 months, Passchendaele took over my life.
 Most days were spent working on some aspect of the project.
 Initially, I was dispassionate about the battle and those who endured it.
 It was history.
 But slowly, the men and women who lived through this terrible period, the poets who chronicled its pain and bravery became ‘real’.
 No longer names from a distant past, they became people, neighbours and relatives whose stories were deeply moving.

 As the project progressed I became more personally and emotionally engaged.
-Passchendaele is not just a piece of history it is part of my own identity which I had a personal duty to protect.
+Passchendaele is not just a piece of history it is part of our own identity which we have a personal duty to protect.
 On more than one occasion it brought me to tears!

 How can you not be sad reading the letters of Dudley Heynes to his beautiful young wife; the death of the talented young Frederick White while saving others, the bravery of the priest who rescued Percy Eastland or the unfathomable tragedy of Albert Haskett who survived Passchendaele only to die three days before the war ended?
 How can you not be moved reading the poems and memories of those who endured and died?
 Hedd Wyn and Francis Ledwidge whose talent would have made them famous C20th poets had they not died on the same afternoon.
 Vera Brittain’s numbed misery on receiving the death notification of her brother.
 Harry Patch’s incomprehension at the futility of the Great War.
 Siegfried Sassoon’s rage against its injustice and incompetence.